What is Crafty Supermarket?

 Where is the show?

-The holiday show is at Music Hall Ballroom at 1241 Elm St., Cincinnati, OH 45202.
+The shows are at Music Hall Ballroom at 1241 Elm St., Cincinnati, OH 45202.
 It’s right next to Washington Park in Over-the-Rhine, with easily accessed parking under Washington Park and on Central Parkway.
+Follow us on social media and join our mailing list to stay in touch.

 I want to help out at the show — can I do that?